Skip to content

 I’m sure most of you are familiar with the Barefoot Writer:

-Typing a search query such as TheBarefootWriter.com Jobs will introduce you to tons of possibilities to get paid to write.
+Typing a search query such as TheBarefootWriter.com Jobs will introduce you to many possibilities for getting paid to write.
+For example, the site hires freelancers to cover a wide variety of topics (motivation, productivity, being a better writer, etc).

 Is The Barefoot Writer legitimate?